 - freshly cracked pepper to taste $0.05

 - Add four cups of vegetable broth to a large pot.
-Break the fettuccine in half to make stirring easier later, and then add it to the pot.
-Also add the canned tomatoes (undrained), olive oil, frozen spinach, onion (thinly sliced), garlic (thinly sliced), basil, oregano, red pepper, and some freshly cracked black pepper.
+Break the fettuccine in half and add it to the pot along with the canned tomatoes (with juices), olive oil, frozen spinach, onion, garlic, basil, oregano, red pepper, and some freshly cracked black pepper.

 - Make sure the ingredients are submerged under the liquid, place a lid on top of the pot, and then turn the heat on to high.
-Allow the pot to come up to a full, rolling boil over high heat then remove the lid and turn the heat down to medium.
+Allow the pot to come up to a full boil over high heat, then remove the lid and turn the heat down to medium.

 - Allow the pot to continue to boil over medium heat, without a lid, for 10-15 minutes, or until the pasta is cooked and most of the liquid has been absorbed.
-Stir the pot every few minutes as it cooks to prevent the pasta from sticking to the bottom, but avoid over stirring which can cause the pasta to become sticky and mushy.
-The pot must be boiling the entire time.
+Stir the pot every few minutes as it cooks to prevent the pasta from sticking to the bottom, but avoid over stirring which can cause the pasta to become sticky.

 Step by Step Photos

 Start with four cups of vegetable broth.
-I use Better Than Bouillon soup base for all of my broths because it is much less expensive than boxed or canned broths and I can make any amount needed.
+The flavor intensity and salt content of your broth will make a big difference in the end flavor of the pasta.
+If you use a low sodium broth, the pasta will taste bland.
+I use Better Than Bouillon soup base for all of my broths because it is really flavorful, much less expensive than boxed or canned broths, and I can mix up any amount needed.
 These little jars last forever in the refrigerator, too, so it’s there whenever you need it.
 And no, I am not being paid to endorse it. :)